 We believe that our people are our most important asset.
 We provide Endavans with training to develop their technical and soft skills, in an environment where they are continually challenged and given opportunities to grow as professionals, and with tools and resources to innovate.
 Endava University, our "Schools of" capability programs, and "Pass It On" are key elements of our training and development framework.
-Endava University provides classroom based training, we run "Schools" training program to upskill, cross-skill and find new talent to hire in subjects including DevOps Engineering, Data, and Business Analysis, while "Pass It On" uses apprenticeship and open sharing so that our people can grow by way of collective experiences and knowledge.
+Endava University provides classroom based training, we run "Schools" training programs to upskill, cross-skill and find new talent to hire in subjects including DevOps Engineering, Data, and Business Analysis, while "Pass It On" uses apprenticeship and open sharing so that our people can grow by way of collective experiences and knowledge.
 Our employees also have career coaches to customize their integration into their respective teams and to help visualize their development and future.
 Through Endava Innovation Labs and other innovation events, our teams are encouraged to express their creativity in using next-generation technologies to build innovative solutions.
-We believe that we have built an organization deeply committed to helping people succeed and that our culture fosters our core values of openness, thoughtfulness and adaptability.
+We believe we have built an organization deeply committed to helping people succeed and our culture fosters our core values of openness, thoughtfulness and adaptability.

 Effective management of Environmental, Social and Governance, or ESG, matters has been of strategic importance for us for years.
-During fiscal year 2021, we launched our We Care sustainability approach and published our first report that highlights our contributions to key ESG matters.
-Our sustainability report with respect to the fiscal year ended June 30, 2022 was published in September 2022 and can be found on our website.
-The information on our website does not constitute a part of this report.
+During fiscal year 2021, we launched our "We Care" sustainability approach and published our first Sustainability Report that highlights our contributions to key ESG matters.
+Our Sustainability Report with respect to the fiscal year ended June 30, 2023 was published in September 2023 and can be found on our website.
+The information on our website does not constitute a part of this Annual Report on Form 20-F.